felipecaon/subcount/README.md

 ## Description

-Give a subdomain or list and subcount will retrieve only the amount of records for said domain
+Give a subdomain or list and subcount will retrieve only the amount of records of said domain

 ## Current Sources